 I approach my practice as an ongoing exploration, where questions lead to more questions rather than answers.

 In my work, I’ve been researching and crafting domestic environments that foster growth.
 By studying houseplants, I’ve discovered that growth requires adaptation, research, and trial.
-Houseplants became my teachers.
 It is through trial that I learned the importance of the right environment, the right soil for roots to take hold, and how cutting back can spur new growth.
 I learned that starting over can open up new possibilities.

 My art practice is much the same—an ongoing process of exploration and experimentation.
 I fail, I believe, I question, and I don’t aim for any singular answer.
 The questions I ask are more important than the answers, as I am continuously seeking.
 Does nature, in its quiet wisdom, show us how to adapt and grow?